Washpool World Heritage Trails

 The 50km Ultra starts at the historic Mulligans Hut and mostly follows the diverse Gibraltar-Washpool World Heritage Walk in an anti-clockwise loop.

-Runners experience a variety of stunning landscapes including iconic Tree Fern Forest Walk, beautiful singletracks along Coombadjha Creek in Washpool National Park and the iconic Boundary Falls Lookout.
+Runners experience a variety of stunning landscapes including the iconic Tree Fern Forest Walk, beautiful singletracks along Coombadjha Creek in Washpool National Park and the iconic Boundary Falls Lookout.

 Entry fee for the 50km Ultra: $50